 The Americans with Disabilities Act (ADA) has mandated the accessibility of all services provided to the public.
-Despite this mandate, the disability community encounters barriers that prevent them from access at every turn.
+Despite this mandate, the disability community encounters barriers that prevent them from access to programs, activities, and services.

 - Many state agencies do not have an ADA Coordinator or have one who lacks training, resulting in inaccessible programs, activities, and services despite a clear requirement from the ADA for organizations with 50 or more employees.

 Unlocking the Barrier: The state should take the steps needed to account for state agencies’ ADA Coordinators and their qualifications.

 - Public information and communications often leave out individuals who may rely on alternative formats like large print, braille, American Sign Language (ASL), auditory description, or simplified language.